 If your child is exhibiting symptoms of a seizure—including loss of consciousness combined with muscle spasms, blue lips, or drooling—don’t mistake this for mere fainting and seek immediate medical attention.
 For some people, the difference between witnessing someone passing out and someone experiencing a seizure won’t be immediately clear, so regardless, it may be a good idea to seek medical attention in such cases [10].

 Have you ever heard of hair-grooming syncope or know anyone who suffers from the condition?
-Being aware of this medical condition may help children who are sensitive to hairstyling from falls or injury as the result of fainting!
+Being aware of this medical condition may help children who are sensitive to hairstyling from falls or injury as a result of fainting!